jarmbrust/hire-an-adventurer/README.md

 ## Technical

 This was created with React 19 and Next.js 15.
-Styling is done with Tailwind, and PostgreSQL for the database.
+Styling is done with Tailwind with PostgreSQL for the database.

-This site is designed to be responsive for mobile.

-It is still being expanded on, more notes in the "About" section of the app.
+This app is still being expanded on, more notes in the "About" section of the app.